Fans loved the ‘Ickey Shuffle.’ The NFL hated it.

 “This is a game for emotion and for the fans,” said Wyche, who coached Cincinnati from 1984 to 1991.
 “That’s a bonehead rule, and the NFL ought to take it out.
 The officials told me, after they blew the whistle, they wish they’d take it out.
 It was the only thing we agreed on all day.”

 Even the team’s 80-year-old owner, NFL legend Paul Brown, was inspired to mimic Woods’s moves.
-“It’s ridiculous, but people laugh when they see it,” said Brown, who acknowledged he favored a more stoic approach to touchdown-scoring.
+“It’s ridiculous, but people laugh when they see it,” said Brown, who acknowledged he favored a more stoic response to scoring touchdowns.
 “I told him, ‘I think it’s all right to do your little dance.’
 I don’t care much for it, but my wife likes it.”

 Not every member of the Bengals, though, was as supportive of Woods, who led the team that season with 1,066 rushing yards.
 Fellow running back James Brooks complained before the Super Bowl that “the ‘Ickey Shuffle’ has kind of pushed me into the background.”